Treatment

-Metastatic prostate cancer means that a cancer that began in the prostate has spread to another part of the body such as the bones.
+Metastatic prostate cancer means your cancer began in the prostate and has spread to another part of your body such as the bones.
 It is also known as advanced prostate cancer.

 Symptoms of metastatic prostate cancer depend on where the cancer has spread to.
 Symptoms might include: